 Hidden Figures is a very important film to see particularly for young children who haven’t decided on a career path.
 If they have an inkling of an aptitude for STEM, films like Hidden Figures can definitely help encourage them to pursue a STEM career.
 A film like Hidden Figures would have been very valuable in my own youth though I was fortunate to have the pieces in place to allow me to pursue my own careers in Pharmacology and Toxicology – environment and mentors.
 It’s not that way for every child/student.

-Thank you for taking the time to read our review.
 Our Twitter handles are @amahldunbar and @BWArePowerful.
-Thank you for taking the time to read our review.
-Our Twitter handles are @amahldunbar and @BWArePowerful.
-If you’ve found value here and think it would benefit others, please share it and or leave a comment.
-To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
-Lastly follow me at the Big Words Blog Site Facebook page, and on Instagram at @anwaryusef76.
+If you liked this review, please do click the “like” button, leave comments, and share it.
+Please visit my YouTube channel entitled, Big Discussions76.
+To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right-hand column in this post and throughout the site, or add the link to my RSS feed to your feedreader.
+Lastly follow me on the Big Words Blog Site Facebook page, and on Instagram at @anwaryusef76.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/sites I endorse which can be found on that particular page of my site.